siddhantsahu/ir-search-engine/README.md

-## Inverted Index
+## Search Engine

-This is a module to build and compress an inverted index on a collection of documents using the single pass in-memory indexing algorithm (SPIMI).
+**Indexing:** Build and compress an inverted index on a collection of documents using the single pass in-memory indexing algorithm (SPIMI).

-### How to run (tested on csgrads1 server)?
-*Requires Java 8*
-1. Extract the source code to an appropriate location.
-2. Add CoreNLP libraries to classpath using `source /usr/local/corenlp350/classpath.sh`.
-After this $CLASSPATH should be set.
-Run `echo $CLASSPATH` to verify.
-3. Build the project: `javac -cp $CLASSPATH -d target/classes/ src/main/java/*`.
-This puts the generated class files in `target/classes/` directory.
-4. Go to `classes` directory: `cd target/classes/`
-5. Then, run the main class, `Driver` as follows: `java Driver <lemma or stem> <path to cranfield collection> <output folder to store binary files>`.

-Use the following two commands to generate indexes (3 indexes each) for lemma and stem versions.
-`java Driver lemma /people/cs/s/sanda/cs6322/Cranfield/ ../../lemma/` `java Driver stem /people/cs/s/sanda/cs6322/Cranfield/ ../../stem/`
+**Retrieval:** Implements the vector space model and a variant of the popular Okapi BM25 ranking model for searching.

+This search engine has been tested on the cranfield collection.

+> The Cranfield collection.
+This was the pioneering test collection in allowing precise quantitative measures of information retrieval effectiveness, but is nowadays too small for anything but the most elementary pilot experiments.
+Collected in the United Kingdom starting in the late 1950s, it contains 1398 abstracts of aerodynamics journal articles, a set of 225 queries, and exhaustive relevance judgments of all (query, document) pairs.

-### How does it work?
+### How does indexing work?

 #### High level description